Arcana Heart (video game): Other media

 On March 21, 2007, a soundtrack album titled Arcana Heart Heartful Sound Collection was co-published exclusively in Japan by Sony Music Entertainment Japan and TEAM Entertainment, featuring arranged songs by Yoshihira.
 An artbook and a guidebook were published by Enterbrain between March 29 and October 30, 2007, as part of their Arcadia Extra line of books.
 Prior to the launch of the PlayStation 2 conversion, a fan disc titled Arcana Heart Fan Disc was sold by Cabinet on August 17, 2007, at Comiket 72.
 The package included a DVD containing three audio dramas and interviews, and a CD containing three character songs and instrumental songs.
 Two audio dramas episodes titled Arcana Heart Drama CD Heartful Situation were also co-published by Sony Music Entertainment Japan and TEAM Entertainment between October 24 and November 21, 2007.
 A manga adaptation based on the game was serialized on the March 2008 issue of Comp Ace magazine, written and illustrated by Saimaru Bamyūda.
-Two mangas were also serialized by Kadokawa Group Publishing between July 24, 2008, and March 21, 2009.
+Two manga were also serialized by Kadokawa Group Publishing between July 24, 2008, and March 21, 2009.